St Paul's Survives: The picture

 The picture was taken on 29/30 December 1940, the 114th night of the Blitz.
 The Daily Mails chief photographer Herbert Mason was firewatching on top of the roof of his newspaper's building, Northcliffe House, in Tudor Street, off Fleet Street.
 German bombs destroyed hundreds of buildings that night and thick black smoke filled the air.
 Mason wanted to get a clear shot of St Paul's and waited hours for the smoke to clear sufficiently.
+Mason took at least three photographs that night, probably on a quarter-plate Van Neck press camera.

 Having been taken in the early hours of Monday morning, the photograph was cleared for publication by the censors to appear in the Daily Mail of Tuesday 31 December 1940.
 It became the main feature on the front page, with a caption reading "War's Greatest Picture".
 The image was cropped to omit many of the damaged buildings.
 The Mail also took the unusual step of publishing the photographer's account of how he took the picture:

 However, Mason's account should not necessarily be taken at face value.
 A detailed study by Brian Stater has shown that the final image was heavily retouched in the studio: "more of the picture has been changed than not".
+The original negative has been lost, and there are no surviving prints taken directly from it, but the copy printed in the Daily Mail is known to have been heavily cropped to remove some of the buildings surrounding it, and retouched with paint.
+The Imperial War Museum holds a larger copy of the print, showing the material that was cropped, but this itself is still heavily retouched.